 A Quick Analysis: Heat Pumps vs. Central Cooling

-In terms of raw cooling strength, either of these two are going to get the job done.
-But, they differ here a bit, too.
+In terms of raw cooling strength, either of these two is going to get the job done.
+But they differ here a bit, too.

-Central cooling is very heavy on energy use, but in response to that it is also a high-power machine.
-They put out some serious cooling, and do so in a hurry, which can be a blessing for our summer seasons.
+- Central cooling is very heavy on energy use, but it is also a high-power machine.
+These units put out some serious cooling, and do so in a hurry, which can be a blessing for our summer seasons.

 So, how long do these last?
 When you’re talking about cost, longevity is a big deal, and a cooling system is quite the investment.
-Well, no matter which you choose the results are going to be about the same.
-Assuming you’re getting routine maintenance, a central system and a heat pump both can be expected to last around fifteen years or so.
+No matter which you choose, the results are going to be about the same.
+Assuming you’re getting routine maintenance, a central system and a heat pump both can be expected to last around 15 years or so.

-One more not so small thing in a heat pump’s favor is its ability to both cool and heat your home.
-This means they’re not just good at blocking the summer sun, but can keep you cozy in the winter, too!
+One more not-so-small thing in a heat pump’s favor is its ability to both cool and heat your home.
+This means they’re not just good at blocking the summer sun, but they can keep you cozy in the winter, too!